sindresorhus/got/readme.md

 The maximum amount of request that should be triggered.
 [Retries on failure](#retry) are not counted towards this limit.

-For example, if you need the first 10 pages but don't know how many items there are per page.
-It can also be helpful during development to avoid an infinite number of requests.
+For example, it can be helpful during development to avoid an infinite number of requests.

 ##### localAddress